-Figure 8 and 9 show how the 2009 conditions compare to 2008.
-Compared to last year, every ATP had an increase in "Poor" roads (got worse) on both the PA and NPA system except for ATP-3.
-Statewide, the PA system had its largest one-year increase in "Poor" roads ever.
-Both the PA and NPA system now have the most miles of pavement in "Poor" condition ever measured.
-ATP-1 and 6 had the largest increases in the amount of roads in "Poor" condition in 2009.
+Figures 8 and 9 show how the 2010 conditions compare to 2009.
+Compared to last year, every ATP had a decrease in "Poor" roads (got better) on both the PA and NPA system except for ATP-3, which had a slight increase in the number of miles in "Poor" condition on its PA system.
+This widespread improvement was the result of increased funding for pavements in 2009 and 2010.